 So what's there left to do?
 Until a few years ago, nothing.

-- Online classes are often less expensive.
+- Online courses are less expensive.
 For a fraction of the cost, you can now get a University-level learning experience taught by industry experts.
-That is, if you take the right kind of classes (I’ll talk more about that in a minute).
+That is, if you take the right kind of classes (I'll talk more about that in a minute).

-- Technology makes the whole experience more exciting.
+- Technology makes the experience of an online course more exciting.
 Instead of attending a couple 45-minute lectures per week, you now get worksheets, discussion forums, and interactive presentations.